-The application deadline is May 26, 2017.
-Early application is recommended, as applications are reviewed as soon as they are received and enrolment is limited.
-Applications will only be accepted when submitted online to: email@example.com.
+The application deadline is June 3, 2019.
+Early application is recommended, as applications are reviewed as soon as they are received and enrollment is limited to 20 participants.
+Applications will only be accepted when submitted online to Àngels Cortina: email@example.com.

 Applicants should submit the following materials:

 Letter of Interest in English (maximum 400 words) explaining their motivation for participating in the programme